AI-redteam/CPTF-arm/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### How to Contribute